-1Universidade Federal de Ciências da Saúde de Porto Alegre - Porto Alegre (RS), Brazil.

-$\textbf{Corresponding author:} \ diogoducatti@hotmail.com$

-Conflict of interest: nothing to declare.

-for other decisions concerning treatment approaches, including the confirmation of metastases.
-This technology has proved to be an important diagnosis tool, since it is a simple, practical, and versatile instrument4.
+Universidade Federal de Ciências da Saúde de Porto Alegre - Porto Alegre (RS), Brazil. \Corresponding author: diogoducatti@hotmail.com Conflict of interest: nothing to declare.
+Received on: 10/16/2019.
+Accepted on: 12/25/2019 for other decisions concerning treatment approaches, including the confirmation of metastases.
+This technology has proved to be an important diagnosis tool, since it is a simple, practical, and versatile instrument.